 7. Keep Baby With You

 You may feel like you need a break from the baby when he or she is colicky, but try wearing Baby with a wrap.
-Getting baby in a new position on your front can help relief the gasses her tummy (if that’s what’s causing her fussiness), and having her close to your heart is soothing.
-Hearing your heartbeat like she did in the womb can soothe and calm her.
+Getting baby in a new position on your front can help relieve the gasses her tummy (if that’s what’s causing her fussiness), and having her close to your heart is soothing.
+Hearing your heartbeat as she did in the womb can soothe and calm her.

 8. Let Baby Suck

-Most babies “have a very powerful sucking reflux that needs to be satiated.” (source) Let Baby nurse as much as she likes or guide her to suck on her own hand.
+Most babies “have very powerful sucking reflux that needs to be satiated.” (source) Let Baby nurse as much as she likes or guide her to suck on her own hand.
 This can be very soothing.
 You can also try a natural pacifier or clean pinkie.

 9. Try Massage